This is the Official Sedona Chamber of Commerce Website

 We encourage you to patronize local businesses for your shopping and service needs.
 There is a direct connection between shopping locally and the quality of life here.
 Sedona's police, fire, streets, parks, libraries and much more are funded through sales taxes generated by shoppers.
 By supporting local businesses, you can directly improve the quality of life in Sedona.

-The Sedona Chamber of Commerce Board of Directors recently voted to approve the Arizona Chamber Executives Association's 2013 Statewide Legislative Agenda for Arizona Business.
-President/CEO Jennifer Wesselhoff and others from the ACEA will meet with state legislators in early March.
+The Sedona Chamber of Commerce Board of Directors has adopted the Arizona Chamber Executives Association's 2014 Statewide Legislative Agenda for Arizona Business.
+President/CEO Jennifer Wesselhoff and others from the ACEA meet with state legislators regularly.
 Please click here to read the Agenda.